deathtumble/coursera-getting-and-cleaning-data/CodeBook.md

 ##  The Tidied Data

+This is the long form as mentioned in the rubric as either long or wide form is acceptable”

 The tidied data is written into ```mean.txt```.
-It contains one rwo for every observed combination of test subject and test activity.
+It contains one row for every observed combination of test subject and test activity.
 Beyond the key values above, each row contained the following features.

   * time_body_acc_mean_x
   * time_body_acc_mean_y